open-telemetry/opentelemetry.io/content/en/blog/2024/otel-collector-anti-patterns/index.md

 ### 1- Not using the OpenTelemetry Collector

-OpenTelemetry allows you to send telemetry signals from your application to an observability back-end in one of two ways:
+OpenTelemetry allows you to send telemetry signals from your application to an observability backend in one of two ways:

 - [Directly from the application](/docs/collector/deployment/no-collector/)
 - [Via the OpenTelemetry Collector](/docs/collector/)